2020 deployment of federal forces in the United States: Operation Legend

 On July 21, U. S. Attorney Timothy Garrison specified that an additional 225 federal agents from the FBI, the DEA, the USMS, and the ATF would join 400 agents already working and living in the Kansas City area.
-Garrison argued that the operation will not bear any resemblance to the those in Portland, insisting that agents will be clearly identifiable.
+Garrison argued that the operation will not bear any resemblance to those in Portland, insisting that agents will be clearly identifiable.

 On July 22, President Trump announced that forces would be deployed to Chicago and Albuquerque as part of Operation Legend.
 In an interview with Sean Hannity the next day, Trump added that if invited, "We will go into all of the cities, any of the cities.
 We're ready.
 We will put in 50,000, 60,000 people that really know what they're doing.
 And they're strong.
 They're tough.
 And we could solve these problems so fast."

 On July 29, the Department of Justice announced that Operation Legend had expanded to Cleveland, Detroit, and Milwaukee.
 More than two dozen federal officers were sent to each city from a combination of the FBI, DEA, ATF, and the U.S. Marshals to work on existing local law enforcement efforts aimed at combating gang violence, gun crimes, and drug trafficking.
 The expansion also included several millions dollars in funding, some of it going to hire additional local law enforcement officers.

 Reactions

 State

 The deployment was jointly condemned by the Mayors of Portland, Chicago, Atlanta, Seattle, D.C., and Kansas City.
 Chicago mayor Lori Lightfoot condemned the plan, arguing "What we do not need, and what will certainly make our community less safe is secret, federal agents".
-On July 27 mayors Wheeler, Durkan, Lightfoot, Lucas, Keller and Muriel Bowser of Washington, D.C. jointly called on Congress to make it illegal for the federal government to deploy militarized agents to cities against those cities' wishes, describing the deployment as an "egregious use of federal force on cities over the objections of local authorities".
+On July 27 mayors Wheeler, Durkan, Lightfoot, Lucas, Keller and Muriel Bowser of Washington, D.C., jointly called on Congress to make it illegal for the federal government to deploy militarized agents to cities against those cities' wishes, describing the deployment as an "egregious use of federal force on cities over the objections of local authorities".

 The Oakland Police Department stated it had not requested federal assistance, and the San Francisco chapter of the National Lawyers Guild denounced the plan as "not only unconstitutional but a dangerous escalation towards fascism."